Claremont Confirmed Cases - 49

 THE CLAREMONT COLLEGES:

 The presidents of the five undergraduate institutions of The Claremont Colleges and two graduate institutions (Pomona College, Scripps College, Claremont McKenna College, Harvey Mudd College, Pitzer College, CGU, and KGI) announced that all in-person course instruction will transition to online instruction.
-The undergraduate institutions are requesting that students not return to campus after spring break and instead continue their studies remotely online. https://services.claremont.edu
+The undergraduate institutions are requesting that students not return to campus and instead continue their studies remotely online. https://services.claremont.edu

 CLAREMONT HELEN RENWICK LIBRARY: